 - Look for a systematic review on the topic, written by a scholar conducting a meta-analysis of the research.

-- Check Amazon for most-reviewed books on the subject.
+- Check Amazon for the most-reviewed books on the subject.

 - Search Apple podcasts to look for in-demand experts interviewed on multiple shows.